-Under "Principle of Operation" it was pointed out that the Monitor must measure the temperature of vapor leaving the massecuite surface and since it is a superheated vapor or gas, presents certain problems in obtaining an accurate temperature measurement.
-And it must be precise because full scale on the Monitor represents only 6 to 9°C temperature change depending on purity settings.
-However, hundreds of successful installations have proven that the principle is sound on any pan once all the sources of error are eliminated.
-This section discusses many of the pan deficiencies that have been experienced and the measures taken to eliminate them.
+The 970-M Oversaturation Monitor measures the temperature of vapor leaving the massecuite surface.
+Since the vapor is superheated, certain problems can occur in obtaining an accurate and precise temperature measurement.
+Precise temperature is important because full scale on the monitor represents only 6 to 9°C change, depending on purity settings.
+Boiling point elevation is a sound method for determining oversaturation, once all the sources of error are eliminated.
+This section discusses possible pan deficiencies and suggests ways to eliminate them.

 Even small additions to or subtractions from pan vapor temperature between the massecuite surface and the point of measurement will cause intolerable errors.
 For example, a 3" steam out valve open only 0.005" will leak enough to raise pan vapor 1°C and increase the reading about 15%.
-As little as 150 ml./minute of water leakage into the vapor stream ahead of the measuring point can drop it a like amount.
+As little as 150 ml/minute of water leakage into the vapor stream ahead of the measuring point can drop it a like amount.

-UP-SCALE ERRORS will be caused if pan heating surface venting of non-condensibles is carried to the pan itself.
+UPSCALE ERRORS will be caused if pan heating surface venting of non-condensibles is carried to the pan itself.
 They should be vented to atmosphere or to some point beyond the measuring bulbs.
-Leaking steam-out valves must be replaced or double valved.
-Even live steam entering the pan below the massecuite surface will not be absorbed as it bubbles upward although the error will diminish with increasing massecuite level in the pan.
+Leaking steam-out valves must be replaced or double-valved.
+Even live steam entering the pan below the massecuite surface will not be absorbed as it bubbles upward, although the error will diminish with increasing massecuite level in the pan.
 A leaking calandria tube or leaking discharge valve steam out connection has been found responsible for errors of this nature.

-On coil pans, check all steam supply valves for leakage because a hot coil or coils above the massecuite surface will add heat to the ascending vapor and the resulting up-scale error will not be corrected until that coil is covered.
-Check the condensate system of such pans for the possibility of back-flow through the traps to unused coils.
+On coil pans, check all steam supply valves for leakage because a hot coil or coils above the massecuite surface will add heat to the ascending vapor and the resulting upscale error will not be corrected until that coil is covered.
+Check the condensate system of such pans for the possibility of backflow through the traps to unused coils.
 A small vent valve on each coil can be opened to check for leakage from either the supply or condensate and to locate the bad coils.

-An up-scale error will result from either low flow or low temperature of water to the reference bulb.
+An upscale error will result from either low flow or low temperature of water to the reference bulb.
 Be sure that adequate quantity of water is being delivered to the flash chamber at a temperature high enough to flash at the prevailing pan vacuum.
-A good rule is to have it at least as hot as the massecuite in the pan which will be 8 to 15^oC higher than the flashing temperature.
+A good rule is to have it at least as hot as the massecuite in the pan which will be 8 to 15°C higher than the flashing temperature.
 Do not worry about having the supply water too hot since it can never flash to dryness at any attainable pan vacuum.
 As previously noted, a persistently high oversaturation will be indicated if air is leaking into the line supplying water to the reference bulb between the metering valve and the measuring element.